 The country has 40 public and 1 private universities in Australia ones offering as many as 22,000 graduate and postgraduate programs.
 Among Master’s degrees, Australia offers the world renowned MBA courses in Australia with Macquarie University’s Graduate School Of Management, Melbourne Business School and University of New South Wales Business School constantly ranking among the best universities in the world.
 The Australian National University and Monash University are also popular choices.
 Besides MBA, IT, hotel management and healthcare are also recommended courses for those planning to study abroad in Australia.

-There will be some basic requirements for Admission and Visa purposes.
+To study in Australia for Indian students and other international students, there will be some basic requirements for Admission and Visa purposes.
 You will require some academical and legal proofs to insure that your application, and more importantly your arrival is a seamless process overall.
 It can be your IELTS or TOEFL scores, acceptance letter and funds.
 To know more about Eligibility Criteria check this article: Eligibility Criteria to Study in Australia